GuusKemperman/GuusKemperman.github.io/_projects/lichgate.md

   </video>
 </div>

 The flowfield moves with the player and is updated asynchronously.
-The flowfield has multiple level of, allowing the flowfield to extend a greater distance while only being calculated at a lower resolution.
+The flowfield has multiple level of detail, allowing the flowfield to extend a greater distance while only being calculated at a lower resolution.

 I later made a prototype for **3D flowfields** in **Unreal Engine**, allowing agents to navigate any surface.